satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 incremental reviews that lack openness and objective standards with limited post-publication feedback.

-At the end of this review process, all that remains of the cevaluation is where it was ultimately published.
+At the end of this review process, all that remains of the evaluation is where it was ultimately published providing the readership the illusi

 This results in great variability among journals in the percentage and quality of articles accepted.
 This has led to a hierarchy in the status